 The student is obligated for tuition and other fees for each period of enrollment.
-Any student who is delinquent in payments due to the school is subject to exclusion from school privileges including, but not limited to, receiving grade reports, issuing of transcripts, and participation in graduation ceremonies.
-Students whose accounts are past due are subject to dismissal and/or referred to a collection agency at the discretion of the school.
+Any student who is delinquent in payments due to PGS is subject to exclusion from school privileges including, but not limited to, receiving grade reports, issuing of transcripts, and participation in graduation ceremonies.
+Students whose accounts are past due are subject to dismissal and/or referred to a collection agency at the discretion of PGS.